 If you do not want us to sell or share your personal information with unaffiliated or non-agent third parties for promotional purposes, or if you wish not to receive any promotional offers or targeted advertising from us, you can “Opt-Out” by sending us an email with your request to http://firstname.lastname@example.org.
 You can also call us at 800-535-9925.
 Where we have sent a promotional e-mail to you, you may also send a response e-mail asking to be omitted from such future e-mail distributions.
 Please note, however, that this “Opt Out” option will not apply to information we may provide to you as a result of your product purchase, warranty registration, product service experience evaluation or other direct transaction between you and the Company.

-Visitors in the European Economic Area (”EEA”), United Kingdom and Switzerland may have addition information rights and choices.
-Please see “Visitors Located in the EEA, the UK and Switzerland” below for more information.
-California residents may have additional personal information rights and choices.
-Please see “Your California Privacy Rights” below for more information.
+Visitors in the European Economic Area (”EEA”) and in the United Kingdom may have addition information rights and choices.
+Please see “Visitors Located in the EEA and in the UK” below for more information.

 SHARING YOUR PERSONAL INFORMATION

 We share your Personal Information with third parties to help us use your Personal Information, as described above.
 Where we aggregate Personal Information from multiple users of our Sites, we may disclose this without restriction.
 For example, we use Shopify® to power our online store – you can read more about how Shopify® uses your personal information here: http://www.shopify.com/legal/privacy.

 We may disclose Personal Information that we collect or that you provide: